-Date: 5 Property Address: Dear demic arch 4, 2020, the City of Los Angeles declared a local emergency due to the COVID-19 pan- response, adopted Los Angeles Municipal Code 49.99 et seq. which provides eviction protec ctions to o tenants who cannot pay rent due to circumstances related to the COVID-19 pandemic. l am w vriting to provide notice that I am unable to pay rent for the month (s) of I have follow been affected by the COVID-19 pandemic in the following ways (check one or more of the ving): suffered a loss of income because I have had to pay health-care expenses related to treating ID-19 illness.
-I have suffered a loss of income because of a COVID-19 related workplace closure. suffered a loss of income because school closures have increased my child-care expenses or I cannot go to work due to the school closures.
+Date: RE: Property Address: Dear ' and in response, adopted Los Angeles Municipal Code 49.99 et seq. which provides eviction tenants who cannot pay rent due to circumstances related to the COVID-19 pandemic. vriting to provide notice that I am unable to pay rent for the month (s) of I have follow been affected by the COVID-19 pandemic in the following ways (check one or more of the ring): suffered a loss of income because I have had to pay health-care expenses related to treating ID-19 illness.
+I have suffered a loss of income because of a COVID-19 related workplace closure. suffered a loss of income because school closures have increased my child-care expenses r I cannot go to work due to the school closures.
 I have suffered a loss of income because of a government ordered COVID-19 measure.
-Other : merge erstand that rent is deferred and I must repay any past due rent within 12 months after the ncy expires, unless I voluntarily commence repayment earlier.
+Other merge erstand that rent is deferred and I must repay any past due rent within 12 months after the ncy expires, unless I voluntarily commence repayment earlier.
 Per the City Ordinance, I am to sign a repayment plan.
-4 Sincer ely, TENAN NT(S) N AME: TENAN NT(S) SI GNATURE(S):
+Sincere ely, TENAN IT(S) N AME: TENAN IT(S) SI GNATURE(S):